Personal god: Views

-Abrahamic religions
+Monotheism

 Judaism

 Jewish theology states that God is not a person.
-This was also determined several times in the Old Testament, which is considered by Jews to be an indisputable authority for their faith (Hosea 11 9: "I am God, and not a man".
-Numbers 23 19: "God is not a man, that He should lie".
-1 Samuel 15 29: "He is not a person, that He should repent").
-However, there exist frequent references to anthropomorphic characteristics of God in the Hebrew Bible such as the "Hand of God."
+This was also determined several times in the Torah, which religious Jews traditionally believed to be an indisputable authority for their faith (Hosea 11:9: "I am God, and not a man"; Numbers 23:19: "God is not a man, that He should lie"; 1 Samuel 15:29: "He is not a person, that He should repent").
+However, there exist frequent references to anthropomorphic characteristics of God in the Hebrew Bible such as the "Hand of God".
 Judaism holds that these are to be taken only as figures of speech.
 Their purpose is to make God more comprehensible to the human reader.
-As God is beyond human understanding, there are different ways of describing him.
-He is said to be both personal (in the sense of people's ability to pray to God) and impersonal (in the sense of people's inability to reach God): He has a relationship with his creation but is beyond all relationships.

 Christianity

-In the case of the Christian belief in the Trinity, whether the Holy Spirit is impersonal or personal, is the subject of dispute, with experts in pneumatology debating the matter.
-Jesus (or God the Son) and God the Father are believed to be two persons or aspects of the same god.
-Jesus is of the same ousia or substance as God the Father, manifested in three hypostases or persons (the Father, the Son, and the Holy Spirit).
-Nontrinitarian Christians dispute that Jesus is a "hypostasis" or person of God.
+In mainstream Christianity, Jesus (or God the Son) and God the Father are believed to be two members of a trinity.
+Jesus is believed to be of the same ousia (or substance) as God the Father.
+The Christian God manifests in three hypostases (or persons): the Father, the Son, and the Holy Spirit.
+Nontrinitarian Christians dispute that Jesus is a "hypostasis" of or a person within a broader God.
+Whether the Holy Spirit is impersonal or personal is the subject of dispute, with experts in pneumatology debating the matter.

 Islam

-Islam rejects the doctrine of the Incarnation and the notion of a personal god as anthropomorphic, because it is seen as demeaning to the transcendence of God.
+Islam rejects the Christian doctrine of the Incarnation and the notion of a personal god as anthropomorphic because both demean the transcendence of God.
 The Qur'an prescribes the fundamental transcendental criterion in the following verse: "There is nothing whatever like Him" [Qur'an 42:11].
 Therefore, Islam strictly rejects all forms of anthropomorphism and anthropopathism of the concept of God, and thus categorically rejects the Christian concept of the Trinity or division of persons in the Godhead.